kiplongu/Continuous-Delivery-on-Kubernetes-with-Flux/Lab-7B-Kustomizing Kubernetes Deployments/README.md

 git push origin main
 Watch the application redeployed with the next reconciliation run.
 Validate by visiting the app, which should now show the options provided above.

+Exercise: Update the literal values provided in the ConfigMap to see the application roll out a new version for configuration update.

+For example, update the literals in kustomization.yaml:

+configMapGenerator:
+- name: vote
+literals:
+- OPTION_A=FluxCD
+- OPTION_B=ArgoCD
+Now commit the changes, push and observe. git commit -am "testing rollout on config update" git push origin main